 Paramotoring requires more training than regular paragliding because of the added weight and complexity of the paramotor.
 Handling of the glider is significantly more difficult so a pilot must have a good set of basic skills to operate a paramotor safely.
 We want all pilots to become confident with their skills so they can have a lifetime of safe flight.
 Your instructor will help you make the right decisions concerning things like the weather and equipment purchases.
 The first phase of PPG-1 Basic Training includes the use of our glider, helmet, radio, and harness.
 Students must purchase their own paramotor if they plan to continue their training.

 Master the fundamentals of flight in a powered paraglider.
-This course will take a new student through both PPG-1 (if he has not already completed it) and PPG-2 certification by a USPPA certified instructor.
+This course includes training for both the PPG-1 and PPG-2 certifications by a USPPA certified instructor.
 Training includes learning how to setup for landing in a specific area, increasing flying skills generally, covering the terminology, operation and preflight of the motor unit.
 Upon completion of this course, students are ready for extended paramotoring flights with their own powered paraglider.
 This is the minimum certification level that allows PPG pilots to fly without the direct supervision of an instructor.
-If you are considering any PPG certification, we highly recommend that you purchase the DVD Risk and Reward and watch it many times.
-It is available from us.
+If you are considering any PPG certification, purchase the DVD Risk and Reward and watch it many times.
+It is available from us or online.
 It will give you a clear presentation of what PPG is all about.
 Those who have completed the PPG-1 training at Southwest Airsports will get a credit towards their PPG-2 tuition equal to their paid PPG-1 tuition.